iamkirankumaryadav/Library/Statistics/Statistics.md

 <h3 name='distribute'>Measures of Distribution</h3>

 - Describe how the data is spread out or distributed across different values.
+- Histograms help us to visualize the frequency distribution of data.
-- `Histograms` and `Frequency distributions` are graphical representations that help us visualize the distribution of data.
+- Scatter plots help us to visualize the distribution of data.

 ### `Empirical Rule`
 - `68 %` of the data points in a given **normally distributed data set** fall within `1` **standard deviations**.